Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of megabytes per second) that can be moved across the external memory interface within a second.
-It's worked out by multiplying the card's bus width by its memory clock speed.
-If it uses DDR memory, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed per second.
-This number is worked out by multiplying the total texture units by the core speed of the chip.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in MB per second) that can be transferred across the external memory interface in one second.
+The number is calculated by multiplying the card's interface width by the speed of its memory.
+If the card has DDR type memory, the result should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with AA, HDR and high resolutions.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
+This number is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
 The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip could possibly record to the local memory in one second - measured in millions of pixels per second.
+It is measured in millions of texels in a second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card can possibly write to the local memory per second - measured in millions of pixels per second.
 Pixel rate is calculated by multiplying the number of ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate also depends on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the max fill rate.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel fill rate also depends on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices